migtools/pvc-migrate/docs/sc-selection.md

 `Stage-2` of `pvc-migrate` is responsible for migrating PVCs to destination.

-While migrating PVCs, `pvc-migrate` cannot automatically choose the correct Storage Class for migrated PVCs on the destination side.
+While migrating PVCs, `pvc-migrate` cannot automatically choose the correct StorageClass (SC) for migrated PVCs on the destination side.
 For instance, an RWO mode PV using `glusterfs-storage` on an OpenShift 3.x cluster typically corresponds to `cephrbd` SC on destination.
 On the other hand, an RWX mode PV on `glusterfs-storage` corresponds to `cephfs` SC on the destination side.

 `pvc-migrate` ___cannot___ automatically determine the desired conversion between Storage Classes.
-However, it provides users with a way for the user to provide a static mapping of storage class names between the source and the destination cluster.
+You must provide a static mapping of StorageClass names between the source and the destination cluster.

 See an example mapping below :